 In nursing there is rarely one solution to a problem.
 Nurses must be able to professionally justify the care strategies they choose, considering the evidence base knowledge, and the perspective of the patient and that of their relatives.
 Immersive technology such as virtual reality (VR) has seen an explosive advancement of application for nursing education.
-It is now practical to use VR to deliver simulation in a virtual clinical environment, creating experiential learning activities for nursing students. build in this technology to teach nursing students.
+It is now practical to use VR to deliver simulation in a virtual clinical environment, creating experiential learning activities for nursing students.
 Virtual reality simulation (VRS) allows learners to engage and practice skills in a safe environment with continual backup and support that can be used alongside traditional simulation practices.